rafaqz/Rasters.jl/README.md

   loaded with `GeoStack` or `GeoSeries`.
 This is both useful for users of SMAP, and a demonstration of the potential to build standardised interfaces for custom spatial formats.
-- `.grd/.gri` files from R can be read and written natively using Julias MMap.
+- `.grd/.gri` files from R can be read and written natively using memory mapping.
   These are usually the most efficient file to work with, but are not compressed so have large file sizes.